Cryptogenic stroke and migraine: using probabilistic independence and machine learning to uncover latent sources of disease from the electronic health record: Introduction

 Given the poor outcomes associated with stroke and the high prevalence of migraine, identification of additional interventions to reduce the risk of CS in migraine presents a cost-efficient opportunity to reduce overall population morbidity and mortality.
 The electronic health record (EHR) has long been considered as a potential source of data for investigations into such associations, but has historically been considered too incomplete, noisy, and massive to analyze with typical methods\cite{lasko2013, unsupervised}.
 Methods utilizing machine learning (ML) have already shown success in creating models from analyzing messy, irregular EHR data\cite{lasko2013, gboost, unsupervised, marco}, though these have historically been tuned for predictive accuracy \cite{predictbreast, predictcancer} as opposed to causal analysis\cite{laskonpj}, limiting interpretability.
 So while current methods of analysis may yield highly accurate predictive models, they tend to not offer insight into the driving factors behind the disease itself\cite{laskonpj}.
 However, recent studies have demonstrated the ability of probabilistic independence-based algorithms\cite{lasko, marco} to create models that successfully identify patient-specific root causes of disease\cite{strobl} with only a mild impact on predictive accuracy\cite{marco}.
 These causative models exhibit enhanced interpretability and allow for identification of complex diseases with heterogenous presentations and identification of their driving factors\cite{laskonpj, ai}.

 In this study, we make the following contributions.
 First, we use probabilistic independence-based techniques to disentangle 2000 latent sources of disease and their clinical signatures from the real-world EHR data of a broad sample of neurology patients.
-Second, we project the EHR data of a large sample of migraine patients onto this signature space use these projections to train a causal model that predicts a patient's 10-year risk of CS.
-Third, we evaluate this model using a held-out test set to assess its accuracy and compare it to alternative models.
-Finally, we identify which sources have the largest causal effects on CS in migraine patients and may serve as potential targets for future investigation.
+Second, we project the EHR data of a large sample of migraine patients onto this signature space and train a causal model that predicts a patient's 10-year risk of CS from these projections.
+Third, we evaluate this model using a held-out test set to assess accuracy and compare it to alternative models.
+Finally, we identify which sources have the largest causal effects on CS in migraine patients and may serve as targets for future investigation.